yigitagcame/tripbudget-v3/docs/json-response-format.md

 4. **Trip context** is used to update the sidebar

 ### Trip Plan Integration
-- Users can click "Add to Trip" on recommendation cards
+- Users can click "Add to Trip" on recommendation cards (except destination cards)
 - Cards are added to the trip plan sidebar
 - Trip plan maintains the same card structure
+- Destination cards are for suggestions only and cannot be added to trip plan

 ### Trip Details Synchronization
 - The `tripContext` from each response updates the trip details sidebar